PrasadP27/Coffee-bean-cafe-Website/README.md

 ## Deployment

-To run this project locally on your machine follow the steps:
+To run this project locally on your machine follow the steps after cloning the project:

 ```
   npm i